Arabuko Sokoke Forest Reserve - Watamu Kenya

 Arabuko-Sokoke Forest Activities

-Forest Drives: There is over 100km of forest trails open to the public.
-A 4WD is advisable in some parts and especially during the rainy season – our guide will advise you on forest trail accessibility.
+Forest Drives: There are over 100km of forest trails open to the public.
+A 4WD is advisable in some parts especially during the rainy season – our guide will advise you on forest trail accessibility.
 Don’t forget to visit forest highlights such as the Nyari viewpoint where there are spectacular views towards Mida Creek and the Indian Ocean and the Arabuko Swamp, the only permanent water source in the forest where elephants come to drink at the sundown.

 This national park is home to over 252 mammals,60 plant species, and 79 amphibians.
 These are some of the mammal species to see in the park such as yellow baboons, Lesser Galago elephants, and Sykes’ monkeys, it also houses animals like the Aders’ duiker which are ‘’small antelopes and they live in pairs’’ and the unique Golden-rumped elephant shrew.